LagMemo: Language 3D Gaussian Splatting Memory for Multi-modal Open-vocabulary Multi-goal Visual Navigation: Methodology

 \subsection{Language 3DGS Memory Reconstruction}

-\textbf{Frontier Exploration.} The agent first performs frontier-based exploration \cite{yamauchi1998frontier} to traverse the environment.
-During this phase, the agent collects a stream of observations, including RGB, depth, and pose information, which are used for Gaussian-based geometry reconstruction.
-After exploration, a global optimization over the full frame sequence incorporates language features into the memory.

-\textbf{Geometry Reconstruction.} This stage mainly follows \cite{keetha2024splatam}, where 3D Gaussians are parameterized by spatial position $\bm{\mu}\in\mathbb{R}^3$, color $\bm{c}\in\mathbb{R}^3$, radius $r$, and opacity $o$.
+\textbf{Geometry Reconstruction.} During the initial one-time exploration phase, the agent performs frontier-based exploration \cite{yamauchi1998frontier} to collect sparse RGB-D and pose sequences.
+Following \cite{keetha2024splatam}, We reconstruct 3D Gaussians parameterized by position $\bm{\mu}\in\mathbb{R}^3$, color $\bm{c}\in\mathbb{R}^3$, radius $r$, and opacity $o$.
 As illustrated in Fig. \ref{fig:3} (a), given incoming RGB-D frames and camera poses, new Gaussians are inserted in under-covered regions, and all parameters are optimized by the classical geometry loss that supervises both color and depth rendering:

 In large-scale, multi-room navigation environments with limited inter-frame overlap, geometric reconstruction often suffers from forgetting and surface holes.
 To mitigate this, we introduce a keyframe retrieval mechanism.
-A frame pool stores all historical frames, which are periodically rendered and evaluated by PSNR against ground-truth.
-At each timestep, a two-stage optimization is performed: the current frame is optimized for $p_1$ iterations to ensure accurate reconstruction of new observations, followed by $p_2$ iterations on sampled historical frames.
-The sampling probability of a frame is inversely related to its PSNR, thus frames with lower fidelity are more likely to be revisited.
+At each timestep, the current frame is optimized for $p_1$ iterations, followed by $p_2$ iterations on sampled historical frames (weighted negatively correlated to PSNR), thus frames with lower fidelity are more likely to be revisited.
+Crucially, we opt for 3DGS over discrete point clouds due to its continuous and differentiable nature.
+Geometrically, Gaussians support real-time optimization and seamlessly interpolate sparse-view holes.
+Semantically, although optimization introduces offline overhead, this differentiable structure enables an ``analysis-by-synthesis'' paradigm.
+Unlike heuristic multi-view averaging, it actively back-propagates rendering losses to resolve cross-view conflicts, yielding a globally consistent and highly extensible semantic memory.

-\textbf{Language Injection.} Following \cite{wu2024opengaussian}, as illustrated in Fig. \ref{fig:3} (b), we incorporate language information by optimizing the feature $\bm{f}\in\mathbb{R}^d$ of each Gaussian and discretizing it into a codebook $\mathcal{C}$ which is associated high-dimensional 2D instance features $\bm{f}_{2d}\in\mathbb{R}^D$ extracted from image observations.
+\textbf{Language Injection.} Following \cite{wu2024opengaussian}, as illustrated in Fig. \ref{fig:3} (b), we incorporate language information by optimizing the feature $\bm{f}\in\mathbb{R}^d$ of each Gaussian and discretizing it into a codebook $\mathcal{C}$ which is associated with high-dimensional 2D instance features $\bm{f}_{2d}\in\mathbb{R}^D$ extracted from image observations.